Katarzyna-SZ/REST_API_deployed_web_app/README.md

 ### <a name='subtask1'>🎯 About the project</a>

-A project I am about to present is the result of applying the knowledge gained from the module on *API testing with the Postman tool*, part of the **REST API Manual and Automation Foundation Level** course organized by [Jaktestowac.pl](https://jaktestowac.pl/).
+This project showcases the application of knowledge gained from a module on *API testing with Postman*, part of the **REST API Manual and Automation Foundation Level** course organized by [Jaktestowac.pl](https://jaktestowac.pl/).

-🧠**What have I revised and learnt in the process?**
+🧠 **What I Revised and Learned:**

-✔️HTTP protocole and response codes
+- Understanding of the HTTP protocol and response codes
-✔️REST API methods: GET, POST, PUT, PATCH, DELETE.
+- Familiarity with REST API methods: GET, POST, PUT, PATCH, DELETE
-✔️Work with API documentation on Swagger
+- How to work with API documentation on Swagger
-✔️Test REST API with Chrome DevTools
+- Testing REST APIs with Chrome DevTools
-✔️Create collections and different levels of variables ✔️Perform CRUD tests for various functionalities available in the app ✔️Test user Authentication and Authorization: Basic Auth, JWT and Bearer Auth ✔️Use Console in Postman to verify responses
+- Creation of collections and different levels of variables
+- Execution of CRUD tests for various app functionalities
+- Testing of user Authentication and Authorization: Basic Auth, JWT, and Bearer Auth
+- Usage of the Postman Console to verify responses
-✔️Write all the necessary pre-scripst and simple tests ✔️**Perform e2e test of deployed app**
+- Writing necessary pre-scripts and simple tests
+- **End-to-end (E2E) testing of the deployed app**
 ***
 ### <a name='subtask2'>🔍 What are we going to test?
 Our web app deployment</a>